 Alcohol affects certain parts of the brain that control movement, judgment, speech, and memory.
 This leads to many doing or saying things under the influence that they otherwise wouldn’t do or say.
 The more one drinks, the more heavily influenced he or she is by it.
 After a certain amount of time, heavy drinking can lead to more lasting effects.

-Some complications that can arise from continued over-use of alcohol include, but are not limited to, liver disease, brain deficits, high-blood pressure, increased risk of strokes, and gastritis (inflammation of stomach walls).
+Some complications that can arise from continued over-use of alcohol include, but are not limited to, liver disease, brain deficits, high-blood pressure, wet brain, increased risk of strokes, and gastritis (inflammation of stomach walls).